raulmur/ORB_SLAM2/ReadMe.md

 To build orbslampy, in this directory, open a shell and type "./build.bash" The binaries will be in the devel/ directory

+Something to note is that c++ std::vectors retain their member function names in Python.
+So, calling len(<...>) will have to be replaced with <...>.size() and so forth.